HSavich/dialect_determination/README.md

 <img width="346" alt="wav2vec2 architecture" src="https://user-images.githubusercontent.com/46304188/204836253-bf8a6445-cbcf-43c5-af8c-13b711e384bc.png">

+The zoomed-out view of this model is we use a CNN on a normalized waveform to extract features.
+From the features we use a transformer network to learn a contextualized representation, but also use a discretized representation that helps our model identify distinct speech units.
+Both the discretized and contextualized representations are passed forward in the network.

 # Fine Tuning

 The actual training process for this model was relatively light weight, only taking about an hour (and possibly starting to overfit within that time).